mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     }
 ```

-The implementation we found in the library has some differences indeed, but the concept is the same.
-We're creating a new flow collecting the values of the original flow and emitting the transformation to them.
-If you think about the above implementation is quite elegant. since it's straightforward to understand and read.
-The same is for the `filter` function:
+The implementation we found in the library has some differences, but the concept is the same.
+We're creating a new flow, collecting the values of the original flow, and emitting the transformation to them.
+The above implementation is quite elegant.
+The same is true for the `filter` function:

 ```kotlin
 fun <T> Flow<T>.filter(predicate: suspend (value: T) -> Boolean): Flow<T> =